2014-2015 Season Audition Announcement

 How to Audition:

-For this call actors should prepare two monologues of their choice, or, if you are interested in MARVELOUS PARTY, 2 musical selections for which the actor can accompany themselves.
+For this call actors should prepare two monologues of their choice, or, if you are interested in GUTENBERG!, 2 musical selections for which an accompanist will be provided.
 All auditions should not exceed 3 minutes.

 VAGINA MONOLOGUES CASTING NOTICE:

 Do you have a vagina?
 Do you love to talk about it?
 Every other month, we have openings for guest readers in our ongoing series of The Vagina Monologues.